aptos-foundation/AIPs/aips/aip-92.md

 This AIP allows skipping the auth key check and gas fee payment for the simulation.
 This feature is only available in the simulation and does not affect the actual execution of the transaction on the blockchain.

+If a transaction using `NoAccountAuthenticator` is submitted for execution, it will always fail with an `INVALID_SIGNATURE` error, as the authenticator cannot be verified.

 ## Timeline

 ### Suggested implementation timeline

-The implementation is planned to land on the `main` branch before the branch cut for v1.18.
+The implementation is planned to land on the `main` branch before the branch cut for v1.19.

 ### Suggested developer platform support timeline